 Growing a pothos so it can trail and climb or hang off a bookshelf always seems to add a tropical feel to any room it’s growing in.

 And if you’re growing your own pothos, I’m sure you’d love to see your own pothos trail too.
 But, how long will it take?

 Well, that depends on several factors.
 I’m assuming yours is a young pothos that you purchased or received as a gift, perhaps through propagation.
 I’m also assuming you’re giving the plant the correct care.

 In that case, then your pothos should grow an estimated 12 inches per month during its active growing season.

 That season begins in December when most of your indoor garden goes dormant and will last until May, a period when growth renews for other species.

 At two months old, your pothos will be 24 inches, and that’s certainly long enough to climb.

 If not by two months, then undoubtedly within three months your pothos will start to trail, as it will be 36 inches long.

-A healthy pothos that develops over the entire five-month growing period will often grow to be 60 inches when all is said and done.
+An average healthy pothos that develops over the entire five-month growing period will often grow to be 60 inches when all is said and done.
 That’s quite a lot of growth for a year!